MoonModules/WLED-Docs/docs/basics/install-binary.md

 If running Windows, you need a driver from here: <https://www.wemos.cc/en/latest/ch340_driver.html> before your computer will show the COM port in ESPhome Flasher.
 With a Wemos D1 mini you do not need to hold down the reset button while flashing.

-> **Note**
+!!!
+Tip
-> For offline installation on ESP32, you can use this [WLED ESP Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher) tool.
+     For offline installation on ESP32, you can use this [WLED ESP Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher) tool.
-> Please wait at least 90 seconds after installing, to be sure you don't interrupt WLED when formatting its flash filesystem.
+     Please wait at least 90 seconds after installing, to be sure you don't interrupt WLED when formatting its flash filesystem.

 <br />